pawel-napieracz/cordova-plugin-onegini/docs/public/reference/mobileAuthentication/MobileAuthenticationHandler.md

 ### `onPinRequest`

-This method is called on a mobile authentication request with the push with PIN method.
+This method is called on a mobile authentication request with the **push with PIN** method.
+It can also be called on the **push with fingerprint** method, in case of PIN fallback.
 The request can either be accepted using `actions.accept` taking the PIN as argument, or denied using `actions.deny`.

 ```js
 handler.onPinRequest((actions, request) => {